What is CAGR?

 CAGR refers to the mean annual growth of an investment over a specific time duration.
 The value of the investment is assumed to be compounded over the period.
 Unlike the absolute return, CAGR takes the time value of money into an account.
 As a result, it can reflect the actual returns of an investment generated over a year.

 The CAGR can be calculated using the mathematical formula

 CAGR = [ (Ending value/Beginning Value)^(1/N) ] -1

-When you input the above three variables, the CAGR calculator would give you the rate of return on investment.
+When you input the above three variables, the CAGR calculator will give you the rate of return on investment.

 CAGR = [(4000/1000)^(1/2)]-1

 Where can you use CAGR calculators CAGR is an easy to use tool to analyse your investment decisions.
 It finds application in the following scenarios:

 1. You bought some specific units in equity funds this year, and your fund value has increased.
 With the help of CAGR calculator, you would be able to know the rate of return on your investment